Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

     «

+When you set the :attr:`~qiskit.transpile.optimization_level`` to 2, the circuit undergoes a medium optimization process.
+This involves using a noise-adaptive layout and gate cancellation techniques based on commutation relationships.
-When you set the :attr:`~qiskit.transpile.optimization_level` to 2, which is suitable for small quantum circuits, it can occasionally produce the same outcome as light optimization.
+Depending on the circuit, this level of optimization can occasionally yield the same results as light optimization.

 .. testcode::